raihanr18/yuauct-rebuild/README.md

 ## Legacy Project Note

 This project is a rebuild of a prior version created with native PHP for a vocational school competition.
 The goal of this rebuild is to modernize the application, improve code quality, and leverage the powerful features of the Laravel framework.

-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.
-Please feel free to fork the repo and create a pull request.